 Klondike solitaire, commonly known simply as 'solitaire' is one of the most popular patience games.
 Solitaires and patience games are card games that can be played by a single player.
 The Klondike Solitaire became popular in the 19th century during the gold rush in Yukon, a territory in northwest Canada.
-Although the first solitaire video games date back to 1981, the popular computerized version of Klondike Solitaire was first distributed with system Windows 3.0 in 1990 in order to help people learn how to use mouse to drag-and-drop.
+Although the first solitaire video games date back to 1981, the popular computerized version of Klondike Solitaire was first distributed with the Windows 3.0 operating system in 1990 in order to help people learn how to use mouse to drag-and-drop.
 It was created by an unpaid intern.
 Currently, solitaire is a big hindrance to office productivity and is often disabled by local IT staff which forces employees to seek online forms of entertainment during their work time.
-Enjoy Solitaires Online XL!
+Enjoy Solitaires Online!

 How to play?

 The game starts with a shuffled deck.
 The objective is to sort card by suit and number, starting with aces at the bottom and ending with kings at the top.
 The cards, starting with aces, can be put by the player into the foundation boxes in the top-right corner of the game board.
 The player moves cards by mouse using the drag-and-drop technique, that is by clicking a card and holding a mouse button while moving mouse together with a card to the new location, where releasing the mouse button releases the card.